otaheri/cvpr20_scheduler/README.md

 # cvpr20_scheduler
-Search and filter the events in CVPR2020 based on keywords, author, desired time and export the calendar file for your time zone.
+Search and filter the events in CVPR2020 based on:
+  *keywords
+  *authors
+  *dates
+  *day time (in your desired time zone)
+  *paper ID

+and export the results for the calendar in your time zone

-# dependencies
+# Dependencies
 pandas
 ```Shell
 pip install pandas